WordPress/gutenberg/backport-changelog/readme.md

 The filename is the Core PR number.

-For example, if your Core PR number is `1234` and is slated to be part of the WordPress 6.9 release, the filename should be `1234.md` and it should be placed in the `/backport-changelog/6.9` directory.
+For example, if your Core PR number is `1234` and is slated to be part of the WordPress 6.9 release, the filename will be `1234.md`, and will be placed in the `/backport-changelog/6.9` directory.

-The content of the markdown file should be the Github URL of the Core PR, followed by a list of the Github URLs for Gutenberg PRs that are part of the Core PR.
+The content of the markdown file should be the Github URL of the Core PR, followed by a list of Gutenberg PR Github URLs whose changes are backported in the Core PR.

 A single Core PR may contain changes from one or multiple Gutenberg PRs.